 TaoTronics TT-BH22 Noise Cancelling Headphone

 At first look, the design looks similar to those of Bose headphones, but still, it has many differences.
-To maintain the price line the manufacturing of TaoTronics is mediocre.
-Its made of light plastic which doesn’t push it too hard on your skull and leather is used to protect headband and earcups which makes it enjoyable for those with big heads.
-The earpads aren’t as premium as of Bose but are very close to it; meanwhile they are very comfortable which was terrific keeping the cost in mind.
+To maintain the price line, the manufacturing of TaoTronics is mediocre.
+Its made of light plastic, which doesn’t push it too hard on your skull and leather is used to protect headband and earcups, which makes it enjoyable for those with big heads.
+The earpads aren’t as premium as of Bose but are very close to it; meanwhile, they are very comfortable, which was terrific keeping the cost in mind.
 It supplies carry case as a bonus as well as the audio cable of 3.5mm if you prefer wired version or when the battery dies.
 On the right earcup, you’ll find buttons for pairing, pause, play, power, playback as well as charging port.
-It has foldable design with built-in mic and reliable connectivity.
+It has a foldable design with built-in mic and reliable connectivity.

 TaoTronics claims the headphones are capable of handling it for up to 25 hours in Bluetooth mode.
 It’s fair enough time as you can go through a couple of workdays or during long flights.
-Still, you should be expecting the average battery time around 20 hours, the ANC and Bluetooth functions differently so if you don’t turn ANC off it’ll still consume batter, so you should be careful about that as well.
+Still, you should be expecting the average battery time around 20 hours.
+Moreover, the ANC and Bluetooth function differently, so if you don’t turn ANC off, it’ll still consume batter, so you should be careful about that as well.
 You can’t use headphones while charging, but if the battery dies, you can switch to wire mode easily.

 |Drivers:||40mm, Large-aperture x2|